ichthyop/ichthyop-conda/README.md

 ## Linux users

-- Open a Terminal, and navigate to the location of the Osmose `yaml` file.
+- Open a Terminal, and navigate to the location of the Ichthyop `yaml` file.
 - Type `conda env create -f ichthyop-linux.yml`.
 - When done, type `conda activate ichthyop`.